Yeh Dil Sun Raha Hai

-Yeh Dil Sun Raha Hai (English: This Heart Is Listening) is an Indian soap opera, produced by Ekta Kapoor under the banner Balaji Telefilms.
+Yeh Dil Sun Raha Hai (English: This Heart Is Listening) is an Indian soap opera, produced by Ekta Kapoor under her banner Balaji Telefilms.
 The show stars Aparna Dixit and Navi Bhangu.
 The show premiered on 16 October 2014 on Sony Pal.

 Plot

-Yeh Dil Sun Raha Hai is an intense love story of two lovers set in Patna, Bihar who are destined to never come together.
-Purvi is an educated and a highly moralistic individual and the daughter of two IAS officers.
+Yeh Dil Sun Raha Hai is a love story of two lovers set in Patna, Bihar who are destined to never be together.
+Purvi is an educated and highly moralistic daughter of two IAS officers.
 Arjun is everything she despises - uncouth, uneducated, sexist and son of Baccha Yadav, a political goon.
-The show explores the love story of Poorvi and Arjun who study in the same college.
+The show explores the love story of Purvi and Arjun who study in the same college.
 The show brings Poorvi and Arjun somewhere together where they fall in love only to be separated later by luck.